Find out more about the sports and clubs in Creeslough. From Water Sports to Football. Read more about the sports and leisure activities in the area.

 St. Michael’s GAA got its name from St. Michael’s Church in Creeslough.
 The Parish of Doe has being playing Gaelic Football for more than 60 years.
 The first club was formed in 1938.
 The club was re-formed in 1952 and the then curate Fr.
 James Deeney in Creeslough was it’s first President.
 It took many years before they purchased their own pitch ‘Parc Naomh Micheal’ in Dunfanaghy.

 And the official opening was in 1984.

 Doe Swimming Club

 The Doe Swimming Club was formed in the 1970s by Willie Sheridan, Barney mcClafferty and Noel Brennan.
-It has been running regular weekly swimming club lessons in the swimming pool in Letterkenny for children between 10-16 years old for over 40 years.
-They also coordinate the annual water safety swim week at Portnablagh beach and the Annual charity New Year’s day swim at Marble hill.
+It has been running regular weekly swimming club lessons in the swimming pool in Letterkenny for children between 9-16 years old for over 40 years.
+They also help coordinate the Annual charity New Year’s day swim at Marble hill.

 Swimming lesson are also available in the Shandon Hotel, Magherablade Downings and Letterkenny Aura Leisure Centre.